RohitRathore1/Orchestration_Automation/README.md

 # Orchestration_Automation
-So, to fulfill the task of manually setting up a GPU Ray cluster and creating the necessary scripts for easy orchestration, we will use Ansible to automate the process later but initially I will explain the manual process of setting up a Ray cluster.
-The task will be divided into three main scripts:

-1. Setup script (All the dependencies and configurations)
-2. Headnode script (Start the Ray headnode)
-3. Workernode script (Start the Ray workernodes)
+If we want to design a decentralized compute platform like IO.net, which should be capable of harnessing GPU resources from a diverse pool of suppliers ranging from layman users to mining data centers, involves careful planning and robust architecture.
+For production purpose it should be scalable, secure, and user-friendly, ensuring ease of use for non-technical users while providing the necessary controls and scalability for more technical ones.
+Below, I tried to address the key components and considerations for such a platform.

-# Questions to be answered
+> Questions to be answered

 ## Integration Strategy